termis0ft/kasm-multilogin/README.md

 # About

-Extension of kasmweb/ubuntu-noble-desktop:1.18.0-rolling-weekly to include the latest version of multilogin.
+Extension of kasmweb/ubuntu-noble-desktop:1.18.0-rolling-weekly to include the latest version of multilogin (12.5.0).
 For convinience, flameshot and kazam are added too.